Redislabs-Solution-Architects/re-rdi-k8s/README.md

     desiredCapacity: 3
 ```
 ---
 - build.sh:  Of the four K8S platforms discussed here, AWS turns out to be most complex.
 The AWS CLI is super complex.
-The ekstcl script tool is intended to mask that CLI complexity; however, it has its own complexities.  eckstcl is using CloudFormation templates in the backgroud to simply the AWS K8S build.
+The ekstcl script tool is intended to mask that CLI complexity; however, it has its own complexities.  eckstcl is using CloudFormation templates in the backgroud to simplify the AWS K8S build.
 Most of the code below is to enable Persistent Volumes against EBS.
 Even ekstcl w/CloudFormation doesn't handle this automatically.
 ```bash
 AWS_ID=$(aws sts get-caller-identity --query "Account" --output text) envsubst < $PWD/aws/config.yaml | eksctl create cluster -f -